iamalinguist/iamalinguist.github.io/_posts/2025-06-07-review-of-syntactic-paper.md

 ## Summary and Improvement
+---
 Author's work attempts a formal grammar, but doesn’t belong to any established theory.
 It lacks transformations, dependencies, rich feature structures, or semantics.
 To revise it meaningfully, choosing a coherent framework—e.g., LFG, HPSG, or DG—and rebuild the grammar accordingly.

 Some major points of improvement for this paper are:
 * Clarify theoretical frame: state whether this is CFG-based Montague semantics or a hybrid, and defend that choice.

-* Fully enumerate CFG rules in a consistent notation, including feature-attributes (gender, number, case, etc.).
+* Fully enumerate CFG rules (means listing all grammar rules in an ordered, numbered way, following formal notation.) in a consistent notation, including feature-attributes (gender, number, case, etc.).

 * Expand grammar coverage to include optional orderings and scrambling.